-sophisticated of the networks described here, the architecture of ROVER II is severely limited compared to that of a single human individual.
+39,725 possible communication links11.
+Compared to a single human brain, with perhaps 1011 neurons, these networks are minuscule.
+Further, while the most sophisticated of the networks described here, the architecture of ROVER II is severely limited compared to that of a single human individual.
 ROVER II has only one input "sense": its input is restricted to 50 ASCII characters from a file or keyboard, while a human individual can receive information from multiple senses.
 The simultaneous activation of nodes connected to visual, auditory, taste, olfactory and tactile senses, coupled with a simple Hebbian learning rule which enhanced the connection among those nodes simultaneously activated, make possible the formation of complex internal patterns which can be activated by partial inputs, so that a picture of food, for example, could produce the same pattern as the taste or smell of the same food.
-This is in principle possible for an artificial network like ROVER II, although the technical difficulties of simulating such massive parallelism on Von Neumann architecture machines are for the moment quite formidable.
-(Although the ROVER II architecture is completely parallel, its implementation is simultaneously, and must take in information in "batches" and operate in discrete "jumps" or "cycles".)
+This is in principle possible for an artificial network like ROVER II, although the technical difficulties of simulating such massive parallelism on serial architecture machines are for the moment quite formidable.
+(Although the ROVER II architecture is completely parallel, its implementation is simulated on a serial machine.
+This means that it cannot actually do any two things simultaneously, and must take in information in "batches" and operate in discrete "jumps" or "cycles".)